Q: How much is the application fee? Is this fee mandatory? Is this fee refundable if I do not get a visa?

 Q: What do I do when I arrive at the University?

-A: When you arrive to the university, you should come to the CIEP office in Baker Hall, Room 72.
+A: When you arrive to the university, you should come to the CIEP office in Bartlett Hall, Room 3025.
 If a staff member from CIEP is picking you up at the airport, they will help you to check into your residence hall first.
 If you are arriving on your own, you may check into your residence hall before visiting the CIEP Office.

 Q: How do I get to campus if I am not flying into the Waterloo Airport (ALO) or the Eastern Iowa Airport (CID)?
 What taxi services or other transportation services are available?